jonmikeli/azure-move2vnet/README.md

 > Furthermore, VNet is only available for certain SKUs.
 > These constraints have be to be taken into account by yourself (not managed by the script for now).

-The Azure resources are spread in the different subnets, according to their service type.
+The Azure resources are spread out in the different subnets, according to their  type.

-### Examples
+### How to use move2vnet?

+The current version requires 3 parameters:
+ - subscriptionId
+ - resrouce group containing the Azure resources to add VNet security to
+ - the name of the VNet

 `./move2cloud.sh -s "ec91c862-9472-4bb7-9c61-64727c764999" -g "move2vnettest" -n "vnetmove2vnet"`